 #4: Reverse Dirty Blonde Ombre

-Dirty blonde bangs are the perfect accent to a stunning pixie cut.
+Dirty blonde hair color is the perfect accent for a pixie with bangs.
 If you’re ready for a cool short haircut, ask your stylist for side-swept bangs that will showcase your eyes and add some flair to this amazing haircut.
 To create this style, blow dry your bangs with a paddle brush and lock them into place with Amika’s Fluxus Hairspray for that touchable finish.

 #6: Low-Maintenance Dirty Blonde